Building a data processing pipeline using a directory table¶

 and file_data

 .
-The task that we create in step 5 of this example
+The task that you create in a later step

 will load data into this table.